salsa-rs/salsa/book/src/rfcs/RFC0006-Dynamic-Databases.md

 * The `DatabaseStorageTypes` supertrait is removed (that trait is renamed and altered, see next section).
 * The `salsa_event` method changes, as described in the User's guide.

+### Salsa database trait requires `'static`, at least for now

+One downside of this proposal is that the `salsa::Database` trait now has a `'static` bound.
+This is a result of the lack of GATs -- in particular, the queries expect a `Q::DynDb` as argument.
+In the query definition, we have something like `type DynDb = dyn QueryGroupDatabase`, which in turn defaults to `dyn::QueryGroupDatabase + 'static`.

+At the moment, this limitation is harmless, since salsa databases don't support generic parameters.
+But it would be good to lift in the future, especially as we would like to support arena allocation and other such patterns.
+The limitation could be overcome in the future by:

+* converting to a GAT like `DynDb<'a>`, if those were available;
+* or by simulating GATs by introducing a trait to carry the `DynDb` definition, like `QueryDb<'a>`, where `Query` has the supertrait `for<'a> Self:
+  QueryDb<'a>`.
+This would permit the `DynDb` type to be referenced by writing `<Q as QueryDb<'a>>::DynDb`.

 ### Salsa query group traits are extended with `HasQueryGroup` supertrait

 When `#[salsa::query_group]` is applied to a trait, we currently generate a copy